Docs

 })

-npx better-auth migrate
+npx @better-auth/cli migrate

-Add the client Plugin
+Add the client plugin

 Add the client plugin and Specify where the user should be redirected if they need to verify 2nd factor